NixOS/rfcs/rfcs/0039-unprivileged-maintainer-teams.md

 attribute set of per-maintainer details, including GitHub account names.
-Automation will sync this list of GitHub handles with the team's membership, automatically adding and removing people to/from the team as the list changes.
+Automation will sync this list of GitHub handles with the team's membership, automatically adding and removing people to/from the team as the master branch's maintainer list changes.

 GitHub handles can change from one user to another, and so we will change the maintainer list to include the GitHub user *ID* as well as